UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-metric-spaces.lagda.md

         ( metric-space-of-cauchy-approximations-Metric-Space A))
       ( swap-cauchy-approximation-Metric-Space A)
   is-isometry-swap-cauchy-approximation-Metric-Space ε U V =
-    ( is-short-swap-cauchy-approximation-Metric-Space A ε U V , is-short-swap-cauchy-approximation-Metric-Space
+    ( is-short-map-swap-cauchy-approximation-Metric-Space A ε U V , is-short-map-swap-cauchy-approximation-Metric-Space
         ( A)
         ( ε)
         ( swap-cauchy-approximation-Metric-Space A U)